Sanix-Darker/snips.nvim/README.md

 ## HOW TO USE

+- *IMPORTANT NOTE*: You need to etablish a first connection with snips.sh server by running this example command on the terminal : `echo "Hello world" | ssh snips.sh` Then you can open your nvim.
 - Select a bunch of lines from your current buffer.
 - Hit `SnipCreate` and you have generated/saved a snippet of your code, you're left with the link to share.